jocontreras/building_blocks_mobile/README.md

 # Building_blocks_mobile

 Building Blocks Mobile App is the last project for CraftAcademy Cohort (Feb-April 2017).
-This is the app for housing societies that will allow tenants to send help message request, book a facility using their mobile phone, be updated with the latest events/news in their community.
+This is the app for housing community that will allow tenants to send help message request, book a facility using their mobile phone, be updated with the latest events/news in their community.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for deployment and testing purposes.
 See deployment for notes on how to deploy the project on a live system.